totaldebug/totaldebug.uk/_posts/2023-09-29-automated-release-with-semantic-release-and-commitizen.md

 ## What is Commitizen and how does it work?

-Commitizen helps developers write commit messages in the same format, this also ensures that all commit messages follow the semantic versioning requirements.
+**commitizen** helps developers write commit messages in the same format, this also ensures that all commit messages follow the semantic versioning requirements.

 Commitizen provides an interactive interface that prompts developers for specific information relating to that change, it then generates the commit message in the correct format, ensuring compatibility with semantic versions which ensures semantic-release can read the commit messages as expected.